Touro GST Search

 UXIN 605

-Design Thinking and Methodology
+Design Thinking and Strategy

 A foundation in human-centered design, this course emphasizes research, ideation, prototyping, and iteration.
 Students explore visual communication, accessibility, and brand identity while using AI tools like Figma plugins, Uizard, and ChatGPT to generate ideas and simulate feedback.
 Team critiques and user testing build collaborative and strategic thinking.
 Final projects prepare students for advanced digital design work.